Atsouky/cc-WorldRandomizer/README.md

 - if you want the spoiler it is in the `World_Rando_mods_{seed}/spolier/spoiler.txt` file
 - Back up your original game files before using the randomizer.
 - If you experience any issues, you can restore the original maps by replacing them with your backup.
-- note : I'm french soo sorry for my poor english
+- note : I'm French, so sorry for my poor English

 ## Bugs